 The reports are full of figures, the authors are beaming with satisfaction about their results, but?… but how long can you throw around numbers unscrupulously.

-Yet, despite all this, the fugitives are still extremely disorganized and overwhelmed.
+Yet, despite all this, the refugees are still extremely disorganized and overwhelmed.
 Something drives them, something chases them, something…

 – How can one sit here?